DesjardinsLab/meraki-team-tracker/README.md

   * SECRET: The secret key used by Meraki.
   * VALIDATOR: The validator used by Meraki on get requests.

+The following environment variables are optional but are required for Twilio support:

+ * TWILIO_SID: SID given by Twilio.
+ * TWILIO_TOKEN: Auth token given by Twilio.
+ * TWILIO_PHONE_NUMBER: Phone number used by Twilio.
+ * TWILIO_TWIML_URL: The URL of your custom twiml file. (optional)

 You also need to define a "tracked-clients.json" file using the following format:

 ```